andi-spajk/BackusLPA/README.md

 # Usage
 Write your BNF/EBNF grammar in a `.txt` file.
+* One production cannot span multiple lines.
+  * Alternate productions can go onto new line(s), but the line must begin with `|`.
+* The empty string is always represented by `""`.

 Then use the command `$ BackusLPA.bat grammar.txt` to run the program with your specified grammar file.